On the curvature of the Bismut connection: Bismut Yamabe problem and Calabi-Yau with torsion metrics: Constant Bismut Ricci curvature

-In \cite{Matsushima} is proved that any generalized flag manifold can be endowed with an invariant K{\"a}hler–Einstein Fano metric which is unique once we fix the invariant complex structure on it.
-Then to apply the above construction for the CYT structures we should verify that the Tits fibrations represent the $U(1)$-principal bundles over $G_i/H_i$ with curvature $\omega_i$, where $\omega_i \in c_1(G_i/H_i)$ are chosen to be the unique K{\"a}hler-Einstein metrics on $G_i/H_i$.
-We know that the isomorphism classes of principal $U(1)$-bundles over a manifold $X$ are parametrized by its cohomology group $H^2(X)$; moreover, we can extract the following piece from the exact sequence in cohomology of the Tits fibration:
+hence it is Bismut Ricci flat by Proposition \ref{prop: Bismut Ricci flat}.
+Thus, we only need to check that the Tits fibrations represent the $U(1)$-principal bundles over $G_i/H_i$ with curvature $\omega_i \in c_1(G_i/H_i)$ chosen to be the unique K{\"a}hler--Einstein metrics on $X_i$.
+We know that the isomorphism classes of principal $U(1)$-bundles over a manifold $X$ are parametrized by its cohomology group $H^2(X)$; moreover, we can extract the following piece from the exact sequence in the cohomology of the Tits fibration:

 where the last term vanishes since the M-manifolds have zero second Betti number by Theorem D in \cite{Wang}.
-Thus, on the $U(1)$-principal bundles on the $G_i/H_i$ given by the Tits fibrations we can always find connections one forms $\theta_i$ with curvature in $c_1(G_i/H_i)$.
-This means that our construction for CYT structures applies and we have the following theorem. \begin{thm} Take a class $\mathcal{C}$ manifold as in \cite{Podesta}, that is a product $M=M_1\times M_2$ of M-manifolds which fibers through the Tits fibrations $\phi_i$ over two generalized flag manifolds $X_1$ and $X_2$ with $\S^1$-fibers, and equip it with its standard complex structure.
-Set $\omega_i$ the unique invariant K{\"a}hler-Einstein metrics on $X_i$ with Einstein constants $n_i=\dim(X_i)$.
-Then the metric on $M$ given by
+Thus, on the $U(1)$-principal bundles on the $G_i/H_i$ given by the Tits fibrations we can always find connections one forms $\theta_i$ with curvature in $c_1(G_i/H_i)$. \end{proof}